burtr/reu-cfs/reu-cfs-2021/sickles-setup.md

 `bash Anaconda3-2021.05-Linux-x86_64.sh`

-and answer the questions in the default.
+and answer the questions in the default, and YES to the running of conda init.

 ### important